Denis Nash

-Denis Nash is distinguished professor of epidemiology at the CUNY Graduate School of Public Health & Health Policy in the City University of New York.
+Denis Nash is distinguished professor of epidemiology at the CUNY Graduate School of Public Health and Health Policy in the City University of New York.
 Nash is the founding executive director of the CUNY Institute for Implementation Science in Population Health.
 He is also the associate director of the NIH-funded Einstein, Rockefeller, CUNY Center for AIDS Research (CFAR).

 Education

 Denis Nash has a PhD in Epidemiology and Preventive Medicine (1999) from the University of Maryland School of Medicine and a Master of Public Health (1995) from the Johns Hopkins Bloomberg School of Public Health.
-He has a BS in Physics (1991) from Drexel University.
-He was an Officer of the Center for Disease Control Epidemic Intelligence Service from 1999-2001.
+He has a BS in physics (1991) from Drexel University.
+He was an Officer of the Center for Disease Control Epidemic Intelligence Service from 1999 to 2001.

 Career

 Denis Nash is an expert in infectious disease epidemiology and public health surveillance for infectious diseases.
-He is on the Editorial Board of the Journal for the International AIDS Society.
+He is on the editorial board of the Journal for the International AIDS Society.

 In 1999, Nash played a key role in the outbreak investigation focused on the emergence of West Nile Virus in the western hemisphere.
-He also oversaw HIV/AIDS surveillance at the New York City Department of Health from 2001-2003, assisting with the implementation of named HIV case reporting and surveillance.
+He also oversaw HIV/AIDS surveillance at the New York City Department of Health from 2001 to 2003, assisting with the implementation of named HIV case reporting and surveillance.

-Since 2004, he has led and collaborated on large-scale research studies on HIV care and treatment scale-up in more than 20 sub-Saharan African countries, much of it in connection with the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR).
+Since 2004, he has led and collaborated on large-scale research studies on HIV care and treatment scale-up in more than 20 sub-Saharan African countries, much of it in connection with the U.S. President's Emergency Plan for AIDS Relief (PEPFAR).
 He currently co-leads the Central African regional cohort collaboration of the global International Epidemiology Database to Evaluate AIDS (IeDEA).

-Since 2009, he has served as the lead academic partner to the NYC DOHMH as part of their efforts to evaluate the impact of the NYC Ryan White Care Coordination Program, which aims to support vulnerable people with HIV in their efforts to achieve optimal HIV treatment outcomes.
+Since 2009, he has served as the lead academic partner to the New York City Department of Health and Mental Hygiene as part of their efforts to evaluate the impact of the NYC Ryan White Care Coordination Program, which aims to support vulnerable people with HIV in their efforts to achieve optimal HIV treatment outcomes.

 In March 2020, Nash led the design and launch of the CHASING COVID Cohort Study, a national cohort that seeks to characterize the impact of the COVID-19 pandemic on a range of health outcomes.
 Throughout the COVID pandemic, Nash contributed his expertise on infectious disease epidemiology and lessons from the HIV pandemic, including the extent of community spread of SARS-CoV-2 and variants, and COVID testing protocols.

-Nash has held academic appointments in the Department of Epidemiology at Columbia University’s Mailman School of Public Health, Mount Sinai School of Medicine, and at the Albert Einstein College of Medicine.
+Nash has held academic appointments in the Department of Epidemiology at Columbia University's Mailman School of Public Health, Mount Sinai School of Medicine, and at the Albert Einstein College of Medicine.